H-1B Sponsorship

 240-Day Rule for H-1B Extensions

 For current UMB H-1B workers who are extending their H-1B status, UMB can continue to employ the H-1B worker for 240 days past the expiration of the prior petition as long as UMB files the extension with USCIS before the expiration date.
 As such, premium processing is not necessary for timely filed H-1B extensions unless international travel is planned.
+In addition, if the employee drives to work, they will need an approval notice to be able to renew their driver's license.

 H-1B Date Selection